sanger-tol/treeval/docs/genealignmentsynteny.md

 gunzip bTaeGut1_4.fasta.gz
 ```

-This leaves us with a file called `bTaeGut1_4.fasta` the genomic assembly of bTaeGut1_4 (the [Tree of Life ID](https://id.tol.sanger.ac.uk/) for this species) also known as _Taeniopygia guttata_, the Australian Zebra Finch.
+This leaves us with a file called `bTaeGut1_4.fasta` the genomic assembly of bTaeGut1_4 (the [Tree of Life ID](https://id.tol.sanger.ac.uk/) for this species) also known as _Taeniopygia guttata_, the Australian Zebrafinch.

 Now lets move into the `raw_data` folder and download some data, this may take some time.